Arrow & Lionbridge Ads Evaluator project workflow

-The productivity rate/ rate per hour (RPH) is calculated by looking at the average of team who worked on a particular task.
+The productivity rate/ rate per hour (RPH) is calculated by looking at the average of the team who worked on a particular task.
 When you have a low RPH it negatively impacts the RPH average of the entire team and project.
 It is our expectation that raters meet the average rate per hour on a consistent basis.
 Listed below are some tips to try if you have not done so already, to hopefully push your rate per hour to the average:

 • Time Management: Refrain from multi-tasking while working on EWOQ.
 Watching videos or listening to music not associated to a task may impact your focus and performance.